Editor’s Note -10th January 2016: Please see this post for an update.

 Temps yesterday and In-depth Article count (for 2 days) are wrong.
 Should have updated data tomorrow (due to some Google changes).— MozCast (@mozcast) January 6, 2016

-Update 4 — 8th January 2016: We are seeing some fluctuations with the SERPs seem to be constantly changing.
+Update 4 - 8th January 2016: We are seeing some fluctuations with the SERPs seem to be constantly changing.
 One user at Webmasterworld concurs, stating that “Since yesterday I’m seeing 2 data sets switching by the minute.”
-This may indicate that they are doing some major testing of differing data sets \ algorithms.
+This may indicate that they are doing some significant testing of differing data sets \ algorithms.
 The best thing to do right now is not to panic and wait a few days until it settles down.

 We have also seen Google Testing other things such as blue rating stars in the SERPs rather than yellow.